Frequently Asked Questions

 Counsellor

-The main differences are in training, regulation, and what each role covers.
+The main differences are in training pathways, regulation, and scope of practice.